Doomed Queen Anne: Historical inaccuracy

 Anne's parents would not have considered sending her to a nunnery because of her "defects"; as mentioned before, she had none.
 When she was sent abroad, it was for special education.
 The position Anne's parents secured for her in the Netherlands and France were greatly sought after.

 Mary did marry a commoner in 1534.
 Her family was furious, and the king had her banished from court.
 Mary's statement "I would rather beg my bread with him than be the finest queen ever christened", was not something she told her sister.
 It was written in a letter to Thomas Cromwell.
 When Mary was having financial trouble, Anne assisted her by sending a golden cup and some money.
 These actions are never mentioned in the book.

 Some time in November 1532, Anne and Henry were married in Calais.
 Anne did not sleep with Henry before she was wed.
 They were later remarried on English soil on January 25 when she was found to be pregnant.

 Historically, Anne was an affectionate mother to Elizabeth, while in the novel, she simply wants a son to please Henry and hardly ever sees her daughter.

 The book depicts Henry's daughter Mary by Catherine of Aragon as having been summoned to Greenwich Palace to witness the birth of Elizabeth because tradition requires it.
 She is then subsequently forced to perform several tedious and indignant tasks for Anne, which is merely "a means of passing the time."
 However, none of this happened in reality because Mary Tudor was living at Richmond at the time.

 Anne did not seduce the king into marrying her.
 When she attracted the king it was unintentional.
 She was not jealous of her sister's affair.
 In fact, she was rather horrified by Mary's actions.

-At the end, while Anne is awaiting execution, she narrates that while Catherine of Aragon had many supporters during her time of trouble, she had none.
+At the end, while Anne is awaiting execution, she narrates that while Catherine of Aragon had many supporters during her ordeal, she had none.
 Actually, she did have friends at court, among them Thomas Wyatt, Margaret Wyatt, Francis Weston, and others.
 She was supported by other leading Reformers, including Martin Luther and Marguerite of France.
 While Anne was largely unpopular with the English common folk during most of her reign, the sympathy of the people shifted to her when the accusations were formed as they were so outrageous that even her enemy Eustace Chapuys was incredulous.

 Anne's charity works also goes unmentioned.
 Anne donated what is equivalent to millions of dollars to the poor people, more than all of Henry VIII's other wives combined.

 The novel depicts Anne's accused lovers as being hung, drawn and quartered.
 In reality, they were all spared the traitor's death, instead receiving the simple axe.
 On page 129, Anne says that she, herself, will rest her own head on the block the following morning.
 According to eyewitness accounts, she knelt upright in the French style of execution.